Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 - I invite you to the Workshop on Designing Creative Presentations

-- see our Icons Dictionary for visualization of business concepts (such as strategy, synergy, growth in one picture).
+- see our Icons Dictionary for visualization of business concepts (such as strategy, synergy, and growth in one picture).

-In short, it is enough to use the two basic shapes (square and circle), link functions and subtract shapes.
+In short, it is enough to use the two basic shapes (square and circle), link functions, and subtract shapes.

 Let’s get to the work 🙂